Ohmnivore/AdventureEdit/README.md

 start polishing this project, but it will only be in a few months.

 TODO:
-* A bit of everything
+* Level save class
+* Relative paths for saving image paths
+* Add tool
+* Remove tool
+* Select tool
-* Layer system
+* Move tool
-* Work on tools